 Facts to Help you Survive a Hurricane

 Isn’t the word itself quite scary?
-Well yes, but hopefully having read this article you will be armed with many more facts and knowledge about hurricanes and the preparation that is involved if you are expecting one to roll in soon.
+Well yep, but hopefully having read this article you will be armed with more knowledge about hurricanes and the preparation that is involved if you are expecting one to roll in soon.

 We’ll take you through the stages of proper hurricane preparation, detailed info about what to do during and then dealing with the aftermath.

 - Know the dates of hurricane season – in the north Pacific hurricane season starts May 15th and for the Atlantic and Caribbean it’s June 1st.
 Hurricane season ends on November 30th.
 This is because the seas are at their warmest and most humid, which are ripe conditions for a hurricane to develop.

 ‘On average, 10.1 named storms occur each season, with an average of 5.9 becoming hurricanes and 2.5 becoming major hurricanes (Category 3 or greater).
 The most active season was 2005, during which 28 tropical cyclones formed, of which a record 15 became hurricanes.’ – Wikipedia